NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 ## Guide to Margay / Okapi field operations and LED flash patterns

-[Margay field and LED flash interpretation guide.](https://github.com/NorthernWidget-Skunkworks/Project-Margay/tree/master/Documentation) *These LED flashes are applicable to Resnik as well.*
+[Margay field and LED flash interpretation guide.](https://github.com/NorthernWidget-Skunkworks/Project-Margay/tree/master/Documentation) *These LED flashes are applicable to Okapi as well.*

 *Let's make these more intuitive and user-friendly*